Denly/JapanJobTest/README.md

 ## ☎️ API

-It has all the kraken api and it's own API
+It has all the kraken api working in swagger

-`POST /report/{siteId}` body:
+1. `GET /outages` which returns all outages in our system
+2. `GET /site-info/{siteId}` which returns specific information about a site
+3. `POST /site-outages/{siteId}` which expects outages for a specific site to be posted to it

+And it's own API working in report.http

-Given a siteId, report the relevant outages events to `POST /site-outages/{siteId}`
+4. `POST /report/{siteId}` Given a siteId, report the relevant outages events to `POST /site-outages/{siteId}`

 ## 🧪 Test